Curated

 Sister property to Boxo — same beach, quieter vibe.
 Traditional rooms, slower pace, and sunsets you can actually hear.

-No-frills resort by Ndakaini Dam.
-The gardens are green, the rooms are clean, and the misty morning views make everything else irrelevant.
+A hidden gem, a few kilometers from Kakamega.
+The gardens are green, the rooms are clean, and the quiet mornings make everything feel peaceful.

 Read reviewNdakaini Dam